Volley Week logo

 Under his leadership, the team won:

-four championship titles of Yugoslavia
+• four Yugoslav championship titles

-three national cups
+• three national cups

 On the international stage, the Belgrade club reached third place in a European club tournament in 1982.

-Architect of Serbian volleyball's successes
+Architect of Serbian Volleyball's Successes

 In 1992, Aleksandar Boričić became president of the Volleyball Federation of Serbia, a position he held for decades.